What Does Code P0442 Mean?

 - Repair Urgency: Get this fixed within the next month to prevent drivability problems and excessive fuel consumption.

-The evaporative emission control (EVAP) system prevents fuel vapors from escaping into the atmosphere.
+The evaporative emission control system (EVAP system) prevents fuel vapors from escaping into the atmosphere.
 The fuel vapors from the fuel tank are absorbed and stored by charcoal pellets in the charcoal canister.
 The vent control valve is controlled by the engine control module (ECM) and allows air to flow into the charcoal canister to purge the gas vapors into the engine air intake to be burned.
 The flow of the gas vapors from the charcoal canister to the engine air intake is controlled by a purge volume control valve.
 The vent control valve is usually open when the engine is at normal operating temperature, and the purge volume control valve is commanded on when the ECM is ready to burn the built-up fuel vapors.
-However, when the vehicle is turned off the ECM performs a leak test to ensure the evaporative emission control system is working properly.
-During the leak test, the ECM closes the vent control valve and purge valve to seal the evaporative system.
-If the EVAP system does not maintain the pressure, the ECM recognizes an evaporative emission control leak.
-In the case of P0442, it is a medium-sized leak, between .020”-.040” in diameter.
+However, when the vehicle is turned off the ECM performs an EVAP system leak test to ensure the evaporative emission control system is working properly.
+During the system leak test, the ECM closes the vent control valve and purge valve to seal the evaporative system.
+If the EVAP system does not maintain the pressure during the test, the ECM recognizes an evaporative emission control system leak.
+In the case of P0442, it is a medium-sized leak, between .020”-.040” in diameter as opposed to a small leak (P0456), less than .02” in diameter or a large leak (P0455), larger than .04″ in diameter.
+Car with medium EVAP system leaks show very few symptoms much like those with a small leak.

-There are many potential causes of code P0442.
+There are many potential causes of diagnostic trouble code P0442.

 - Loose or damaged gas cap